nerves-hub/nerves_hub_user_api/README.md

 * `NERVES_HUB_PORT` - NervesHub API endpoint port (defaults to 443)
 * `NERVES_LOG_DISABLE_PROGRESS_BAR` - Set to disable the progress bar on file transfers
-* `NERVES_HUB_CA_CERTS` - The path to a directory containing CA certificates for authenticating NervesHub endpoints.
-Defaults to `nerves-hub.org` certificates.

 ## Configuration